neogeographica/mythdeck/myth_setup/installation.rst

 There's a lot to learn/know around the topic of installing non-Steam games on the Deck, and I won't begin to try to cover it all here.
 But I can go over some things specific to Myth.

-Most importantly, you do need to own Myth 2 so that you can get a copy of the necessary game data.
-Myth 2 is unfortunately not on any digital games store these days but CDs can still be found.
+Most importantly, you do need to have Myth 2 so that you can get a copy of the necessary game data.
+Myth 2 is unfortunately not on sale through any games store these days, but CDs can still be found for cheap in marketplaces like Amazon and eBay -- either the original *Myth II: Soulblighter* CD or pack-ins like *Myth II: Worlds* or *Myth: The Total Codex* will get you what you need.
+And FWIW, Myth 2 is also a prime example of something that the gaming internet considers to be "abandonware", with all that implies.

 You will also be using the Linux patch for Myth 2 from `Project Magma`_.
 As I'll describe below, likely you will just be running a script that automatically fetches this file for you, and you don't have to worry about specifics.
 But it's also acceptable to manually download and use a specific version of the patch if you need to.
 FYI I originally designed and tested this configuration using the 1.8.3 patch, and I've used 1.8.4 too.
 Anything 1.8.3 or later should hopefully be fine.